OBJECTIVES OF THIS ARTICLE

 After you have gathered all the data that you need, you must be able to analyse it.
 You should know that CRM analysis is different from ordinary analysis.
 This is because the CRM analysis is more specific and complex in nature.
 The purpose of analyzing data include:

-- Customer Behaviour and Preferences: You should know that the more an Organisation can have a complete view of customers, the better the relationship can be conducted and fortified.
+a.
+Customer Behaviour and Preferences: You should know that the more an Organisation can have a complete view of customers, the better the relationship can be conducted and fortified.
 Understanding customer behaviour will enable the Organisation to come up with customers based on strategies that will meet customers’ needs.

-- OPERATIONAL FACTORS: Analysis will enable channel capacity and design, sales effectiveness across multiple channels and channels effectiveness.
+b.
+OPERATIONAL FACTORS: Analysis will enable channel capacity and design, sales effectiveness across multiple channels and channels effectiveness.
 It will enable the Organisation to know how their touch points are points and things that can be done in order to boost their effectiveness.

-- FINANCIAL FACTORS: This includes the study of customer profitability, cost allocation, consumption of resources to sell/service the customer e.t.c.
+c.
+FINANCIAL FACTORS: This includes the study of customer profitability, cost allocation, consumption of resources to sell/service the customer e.t.c.
 In order to determine the key opportunities for improving profitability, and relate them to customer related activities or operational activities.

-In order to achieve this, there is the need for the Organisation to embark on a set of analysis and modelling tools.
+In order to achieve this, there is a need for the Organisation to embark on a set of analysis and modelling tools.
 Analysis tools can provide the ability to evaluate customer profiles and behaviour, and identify communication potentials.
-In most cases, they also enable evaluation of customer response and behaviour.
+In most cases, they also enable the evaluation of customer response and behaviour.